 When people form authentic and respectful relationships, even when our experiences and perspectives are different, we build mutual respect and the foundations of a genuinely inclusive workplace community.
 Mutual respect comes from awareness of our biases and our willingness to work together.
 To create a culture of true inclusivity, we all need to change our behaviors and thought processes for the better.

 From Shani Shitrit

-Shani is a partner and a parent, non-binary, loving human, disabled, activist for human rights, Crossfit athlete, and former Wheelchair basketball player.
+Shani is a parent, a non-binary and loving human, differently-abled person, an activist for human rights, a CrossFit athlete, and a former Wheelchair basketball player.